denizzzka/dpq2/README.md

 standard D unittests.
 It is need because that unittests need to pass parameters to connect to the database in runtime.

-After building dpq2 with unittests libdpq2 can be executed.
+After building dpq2 with unittests file libdpq2 can be executed.
 Option "--conninfo" may contains connection string as described in [PostgreSQL documentation] (http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING).